vjjan91/Environmental-Clearances/README.md

 ![Area by State post 2014 map](https://github.com/vjjan91/WithdrawEIA2020/blob/master/Figures/state_area_post2014.png)

 **The analysis suggests that there has been a significant increase in the rate of environmental clearances for the forest category alone since 2014.
-Further, the rate of rejection for proposals since 2014 is less than 1%.**
+Further, the proportion of proposals rejected since 2014 is less than 1%.**

 *For further analysis on area lost by category by state across two time periods, please visit the figures folder*